qooxdoo/qooxdoo/docs/core/defining_properties.md

 > `init` only for class defined things, not for user values.
 Otherwise, you torpedo the multi-value idea behind the dynamic properties.

+If you are using an `initFunction` as described above, any apply function will be called automatically.

 ### Refining init values